TimGrt/ansible-windows-workshop/docs/preparation.md

     In the `Editor` Area there is a `Walktroughs` Section.
 It is highly advised to take a look at the Guides there even as a long time User you may be surprised by some features or shortcuts.

-    In the `Activity Bar` there are alot of important things present that you will need on a regular basis.
+    In the `Activity Bar` there are a lot of important things present that you will need on a regular basis.
 From top to bottom:

     ```markdown
       + File Explorer
         * Expands to a file explorer where you can see the folder structure.
           Maybe you need to select a folder first
       + Search/Replace
-        * Search and replace in your working directory accross all files
+        * Search and replace in your working directory across all files
       + Git / Source Control
         * Use versioncontrol to commit your change, switch branches
           and push/pull to a remote destination
       + Run / Debug
         * not really needed for ansible
       + Extensions
         * All the Extension in a single place ready to search/download/install/uninstall
       + User Account
         * Your User Account
       + VSCode Settings
         * All Settings, preferences, themes, commands and a lot more to explore
     ```